sarahlwelton/sarahlwelton.github.io/README.md

 ### Set up a .vale.ini file

-This repo contains a `.vale.ini` file that contains everything you need to get started.
+This repository contains a `.vale.ini` file that contains everything you need to get started.
 This file contains all of the necessary configuration for Vale to lint your text files.

 Make a couple changes to make sure your Vale installation pulls your styles from the correct location: